-Next time you head to Daytona Beach, make sure to try out at least one of these great Daytona Beach restaurants!
+Next time you head to Daytona Beach, make sure to try out at least something off our list of the best restaurants in Daytona Beach!
 Great breakfast, lunch, dinner, and dessert options with a little bit of something for everyone.
-Daytona Beach may be known for racing, but the best restaurants in Daytona Beach show that the food in Daytona Beach is almost as good as the racing!
+Daytona Beach may be known for racing, but the best Daytona Beach restaurants show that the food in Daytona Beach is almost as good as the racing!

-As a quick disclaimer, while this post is titled Daytona Beach restaurants, some of these are actually technically in different cities and just near Daytona Beach.
+As a quick disclaimer, while this post is titled Daytona Beach restaurants, some of these are actually technically in cities very near Daytona Beach.
 But for the sake of simplicity, I just wrote Daytona Beach.
-All of them are located in or near Daytona Beach.
+All of them are located in in the Daytona Beach area.

 Once you’ve picked out your favorite restaurants in Daytona Beach, map them out and drive away.
 I’ve split them up by breakfast/brunch, lunch/dinner, and dessert.
 Feel free to eat dessert if that’s your thing.
 Or first and last.
 That’s my thing.